TechHR

 Of all the age groups interviewed, Millennial workers were more likely to spend work hours watching adult content.

-Meanwhile, Generation X workers were more likely to run errands during work hours.
+Meanwhile, Generation X workers were likelier to run errands during work hours.

-On the other hand, Gen Z workers tended to juggle between multiple jobs during work hours.
-In fact, more than seven out of 10 respondents said they had more than one job.
-These workers would reportedly spend up to 16 hours a week in another job.
+On the other hand, Gen Z workers tended to juggle multiple jobs during work hours.
+More than seven out of 10 respondents said they had more than one job.
+These workers reportedly spend up to 16 hours a week in another job.

 Such non-work related activities are costing employers thousands of dollars.
 For instance, 35% of remote workers spent an average of 104 minutes a week streaming TV when they were supposed to be working.
-This cost companies as much as US$2,251 per employee, the study said.
+The study said this costs companies as much as US$2,251 per employee.

 The impact of return-to-office mandates

 A large part of why workers are not too keen on going back to the office is because of the freedom that they already have.
-Remote work allows them to have more control over what they do every day.
+Remote work gives them more control over what they do every day.
 Of those interviewed:

 • 28% said they would miss exercising if they were to return to the office